nick07002/UmbrelNotes/README.md

-# Project Name
+# Umbrel Notes

-This is a repository for 'Project Name'.
+This is a repository for 'Umbrel Notes'.
 This file contains tips and notes related to the project.

 ## Tips

 Here are some useful tips for working with this project:

 - Tip 1
+   ### Run bitcoin-cli command, e.g. (getblockchaininfo)
+   `~/umbrel/scripts/app compose bitcoin exec bitcoind bitcoin-cli getblockchaininfo`
 - Tip 2
 - Tip 3